-Deterioration of performance and difficulty in recovery is an aspect in sports that weighs heavily in athletes’ ability to engage in beneficial physiological adaptation to stress, marking the adaptative process their upper limit of achivement.
-Since in order for them to achieve high performance they must engage in fequent bouts of strenous training, the discomfort DOMS (Delayed Onset Muscle Soreness) that irremediably follows subsequent to the activity is largely dependent on the magnitude of EIMD (Excercise-induced Muscle Damage) induced inflammatory response.
+Deterioration of performance and difficulty in recovery is an aspect in sports that weighs heavily in athletes’ ability to engage in beneficial physiological adaptation to stress, marking the adaptative process their upper limit of achievement.
+Since in order for them to achieve high performance they must engage in frequent bouts of strenuous training, the discomfort DOMS (Delayed Onset Muscle Soreness) that irremediably follows subsequent to activity is largely dependent on the magnitude of EIMD (Exercise-induced Muscle Damage) induced inflammatory response.
 Performance largely depends on how the adaptive process that follows EIMD is managed.
-DOMS its manifestation, must be dealt with individually according to each particular subject’s sensibility to excercise, in order that enhancement of performance is favored and maladaptation is avoided.
+DOMS, its manifestation, must be dealt with individually according to each particular subject’s sensibility to exercise, in order that enhancement of performance is favored and maladaptation is avoided.

-A pattern of the adaptive process has been called Training Adaptation Syndrome and its evolution in time after a training challenge or event can be clearly appreciated form the graph.
-New challenges should not be undertaken unless until the recovery has lead to the re- establishment of the full ability to function.
-This of course is a time lapse that varies with the individual but which may in some cases exceed 48hrs.
+A pattern of the adaptive process has been called Training Adaptation Syndrome and its evolution in time after a training challenge or event can be clearly appreciated form the graph below1.
+New challenges should not be undertaken until the recovery has lead to reestablishment of the full ability to function.
+This of course is a time lapse that varies with the individual but which may in some cases exceed 48 hrs.

-Also how improvement of performance with training of the athlete and adequate recovery/adaptation is progressively achieved, can also be appreciated in the graphs shown above and below, leading to the morphological re-organisation of the functional systems that physical exercise puts under stress.
+Also, how improvement of performance with training of the athlete and adequate recovery/adaptation is progressively achieved, can also be appreciated in the graphs shown above and below1, leading to the morphological reorganisation of the functional systems that physical exercise puts under stress.
 Only then higher performance may be mastered.

-However despite the extensive literature and investigation on the subject, the process is not well understood.
-This lack of clear understanding has motivated resorting to empirical methods for managenment of DOMS which consist mostly in applications of cold and cryotherapy, static compression, intermitent peristaltic compression, massage, nutrution, heat-related treatments, trekking poles, ultrasound and electrical current modalities, hyperoxia or hypoxia, laser therapy, spa therapy, mechanomyographical feedback, vibration therapy, acupuncture, and homeopathy.
-Almost all are costly and time consuming and among them only massage has shown statiscally significant improvement in reducing soreness, but shows only limited results in transfer to performance enhancement.
+However, despite the extensive literature and investigation on the subject, the process is not well understood.
+This lack of clear understanding has motivated resorting to empirical methods for management of DOMS which consist mostly in applications of cold and cryotherapy, static compression, intermittent peristaltic compression, massage, nutrution, heat-related treatments, trekking poles, ultrasound and electrical current modalities, hyperoxia or hypoxia, laser therapy, spa therapy, mechanomyographical feedback, vibration therapy, acupuncture, and homeopathy.
+Almost all are costly and time consuming and among them only massage has shown statistically significant improvement in reducing soreness but shows only limited results in transfer to performance enhancement.

 What is DOMS?

-This question cannot be definitely answered, but lately recent discoveries have given a better idea of what it is in essence.
-To begin with it remarkably ressembles a response to sepsis.
+This question cannot be definitely answered, but recent discoveries have given a better idea of what it is in essence.
+To begin with it remarkably resembles a response to sepsis.

 Innate Lymphoid Cells